suhailashakiah/LungNoduleDetection/README.md

 ### Machine learning project for the course EL-GY 9123

 # Deep Learning for Lung Nodule Detection
-In this project, we use deep learning to detect lund cancer nodules.
+In this project, we use deep learning to detect lung cancer nodules.

 #### Code Hierarchi:
 1. NODULES XML PROCESSING WITHOUT REGION DUPLICATES.ipynb